vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

 * You must upgrade the old NebulaGraph services on the same machines they are deployed. **DO NOT** change the IP addresses, configuration files of the machines, and **DO NOT** change the cluster topology.

-* The hard disk space left on each machine should be **two times** as much as the space taken by the original data directories.
-Half of the reserved space is for storing the manual backup of data.
-The other half is for storing the WALs that will be copied to the `dst_db_path` and the new keys supporting vertices with no tags.

 * Known issues that could cause data loss are listed on [GitHub known issues](https://github.com/vesoft-inc/nebula-graph/issues/857).
 The issues are all related to altering schema or default values.

 * **DO NOT** use soft links to switch the data directories.